SimonRennotte/Data-Efficient-Reinforcement-Learning-with-Probabilistic-Model-Predictive-Control/README.md

 ## Implementation differences from the paper

-Compared to the implementation in the document, the scripts have been designed to perform the control in one go over a long period of time, which means :
+Compared to the implementation in the paper, the scripts have been designed to perform the control in one go over a long time without any reset, which means :
 - The optimized function in the mpc is the lower confidence bound of the expected long-term cost to reward exploration and avoid getting stuck in a local minimum.
 - The environment is not reset, learning is done in one go.
 Thus, the hyper-parameters training can not be done between trials.
 The learning of the hyperparameters and the storage of the visualizations are performed in a parallel process at regular time intervals in order to minimize the computation time at each control iteration.
 - An option has been added to decide to include a point in the model memory depending on the prediction error at that point and the predicted uncertainty to avoid having too many points in memory.
 Only points with a predicted uncertainty or a prediction error greater than a threshold are stored in memory.
-- The optimizer for actions is LBFGS directly applied on the actions.
-The particular structure of the problem is not used to speed the computation times.
-The animations displayed do not show the computation times between each iteration.

-An option has been added to repeat the predicted actions, so that a longer time horizon can be used with the MPC, which is crucial for certain environments such as the mountain car.
+In addition to that, the optimizer for actions is LBFGS directly applied on the actions.
+The particular structure of the problem is not used to speed the computation times and an option has been added to repeat the predicted actions, so that a longer time horizon can be used with the MPC, which is crucial for certain environments such as the mountain car.

 <a name="limitations"/>

 ## Limitations

 - The cost function must be clearly defined as a squared distance function of the states and actions from a reference point.
 - The number of time step of the mpc will greatly impact computation times.
-In case that a environment need the model to plan too much ahead, the computations time might become too much to solve it in real time.
+If an environment needs the model to plan too much ahead, the computations time might become too much to solve it in real-time.
 This can also be a problem when the dimensionality of the action space is too high.
-To have lower computation time, you can reduce the horizon, but it will decrease the performances.
+To have lower computation time, you can reduce the horizon length, but it might decrease the performances.
 - The dimension of the input and output of the gaussian process must stay low (below 20 approximately), which limits application to cases with low dimensionality of the states and actions.
 - If too much points are stored in the memory of the gaussian process, the computation times might become too high per iteration.
 - The current implementation will not work for gym environments with discrete states or actions.
-- At the moment the current implementation do not allow controls where real time control is required, no guarentee are given for the time per iteration.
+- At the moment the current implementation do not allow controls where real-time control is required, no guarantee are given for the time per iteration.

 <a name="installation"/>